 The result is a solid and glossy material that is impeccably smooth, seamless, and stunning.
 With the glossy epoxy, any space will feel luxurious.

 As mentioned, epoxy looks excellent.
-Also, it is easy to customize – add color for designs, custom hues, and unique looking designs.
+Also, it is easy to customize – add color for designs, custom hues, and unique-looking designs.
 Flake is an additional way to spice up the floor.
-Also, epoxy is highly resistant to heavy-duty wear and tear, a significant factor to weigh for installations in workshops or high-traffic areas.
+Also, epoxy is highly resistant to heavy-duty wear and tear, a significant factor in weighing for installations in workshops or high-traffic areas.
 Epoxy floors can chip or crack if abused.
 Polyurea offers an easier and even more durable option.

 After mixing components, keep in mind that epoxy must be applied quickly.
 Each layer applied requires several hours of curing time for each coat.
 You will need at least a day of prep time.
 Also, if the concrete floor is often damp or retains moisture, then epoxy is not recommended.
 Lastly, epoxy is a smooth surface, so if you require friction to avoid slipping hazards, you will need to lay down mats to provide it.
 For customers looking to avoid the stressful installation process, check out our All-Weather Floors Polyurea.